 was named by Time in 2004 among the 100 most influential people in the world.
 Three years later, the New York Times described him as ‘an Islamic superstar’.
 However, not everyone sees him as an influence for good.

-Anthony McRoy spent an hour with him in a café in west London on 1 November 2006.
+Anthony McRoy sat with him in a café in west London on 1 November 2006.

 Photography: Andrew Firth

 Can you say something about your background and heritage?
 How do you define your identity?
 What is your mother tongue?